 I asked her if that was a trick question.

-When a man strung out on heroin pulled a gun on me, I was too numb to be afraid.
-My safety is not on my radar.
+When an ex-offender, strung out on heroin came to my place of work and pulled a gun on me, I was too numb to be afraid.
+My safety was not on my radar.
 It was beat out of me at an early age.
 I just calmly sized up the man, determined what his real motives were and helped him achieve them in a way that was best for everyone concerned.
-It involved me driving with a gun poked in my ribs for 17 miles, but he got into rehab not prison, and, as a side benefit, I got to live.
+It involved me driving with a loaded gun poked in my ribs for 17 miles.
+He got into rehab, not prison, and, as a side benefit, I got to live.
+I knew he was serious and I knew he could pull the trigger.
+He had done so before, after all, in an armed robbery.
+I had met him in my role as a volunteer, prison chaplain.
+We have gotten ahead of our story.
+It is a memoir.
+There are no rules for these things to be absolutely chronological, as long as there are good stories, right?
+I’ll try to tell good stories, and some of them, I dare say, most of them, will be true.

 (If you want to purchase this painting, or others by me, visit www.shoutforjoy.net)